 The Android version of Broken Sword: Director’s Cut makes good use of the touch screen, making point-and-tap gameplay easier and more rewarding.
-The relaxing gameplay, challenging puzzles and the beautiful Paris backdrop are reasons enough to play this game on your Android tablet/phone.
+The relaxing gameplay, challenging puzzles, and beautiful Paris backdrop are reasons enough to play this game on your Android tablet/phone.

 7. The Silent Age

-The Silent Age involves time travel.
-It is set in the early 70s.
-The protagonist, Joe, who works as a janitor at an agency, stumbles upon a time travel device.
+The Silent Age involves time travel and is set in the early '70s.
+The protagonist, Joe, who works as a janitor at an agency, stumbles upon a time-travel device.
 Now it’s up to him to save this world.

-The time travel device teleports him to the early 70s, where he encounters several obstacles and dangers and it’s you who can help him solve the mystery.
-You will need to help Joe on his city adventure as he avoids the police and find a way from one area to another to find clues.
+The time-travel device teleports him to the early '70s, where he encounters several obstacles and dangers.
+Luckily, you can help him solve the mystery.
+You will need to help Joe on his city adventure as he avoids the police to find his way from one area to another while hot on a trail of mysterious clues.

 You will need to solve logical puzzles to help him reach his goal.
-The episodic adventure game is on the shorter side, and leaves plenty of questions behind, leaving players wanting for more.
+The episodic adventure game is on the shorter side and leaves plenty of questions behind, so it definitely leaves players wanting more.
 However, this short adventure game offers some brilliant puzzles and has a marvelous setting.
 If you love sci-fi themed adventure games, then you must download this game.